Trains, Planes, and Shipping Containers

 Efficiency was a boon for businesses and consumers.
 As productivity skyrocketed and technology advanced, companies saved on insurance costs, for example, as standardization and security prevented the theft of goods.
 They also saved money on labor costs: containerization meant they needed fewer workers.
 But efficiency had its drawbacks: many people lost their jobs, and some ports closed.
 Businesses saved money, but many families were left without a steady income.

 These innovations have made life easier for most—but harder for some.

 With all the talk of the innovations that have encouraged and shaped globalization, making it faster and simpler for people and goods to travel, it can be easy to slip into the assumption that these changes have all been for the better.
 However, every benefit comes with costs.

 It’s true that people can hop on a flight before breakfast and end up on the other side of the country—or the world—for dinner.
-But in doing so, they are emitting several tons of carbon dioxide, contributing to climate change.
+But in doing so, they are emitting several tons of carbon dioxide, contributing to climate change, and could be enabling the spread of deadly diseases.
 You can order clothes or shoes online and have them delivered to your doorstep the next day.
 However, you would likely be supporting an industry that takes advantage of low wages and weak labor laws in developing countries and displaces jobs as it moves from country to country seeking lower operational expenses.